 2. Amount expended or “used” by the minister to provide a home during the year and properly substantiated.

 3. The fair rental value of the home (including garage, etc.), furnished, plus utilities.
 A minister cannot exclude from taxable income any amount of the designated allowance that exceeds the conditions in those “least of” rules outlined here.
-The excess taxable housing allowance must be reported by the minister on his or her IRS Form 1040, line 7.
+The excess taxable housing allowance must be reported by the minister on his or her IRS Form 1040, line 7.< Back

 Clergy Financial Resources serves as a resource for clients to help analyze the complexity of clergy tax law, church payroll & HR issues.
 Our professionals are committed to helping clients stay informed about tax news, developments and trends in various specialty areas.